Trump administration to withdraw from Open Skies treaty in a further erosion of arms control pacts with Russia

+The primary remaining pillar of the arms-control framework between the United States and Russia is the New START pact, signed by Presidents Barack Obama and Dmitry Medvedev in 2010.
+The agreement, which places limits on strategic nuclear platforms such as bombers, submarines and intercontinental ballistic missiles, will expire in February.
+It can be extended for five years without ratification if the U.S. and Russian presidents both agree.

+The Trump administration has been pushing to negotiate a follow-on agreement that includes China in addition to Russia, but China has rejected calls for talks so far.
+If the pact is not renewed, the world will return to an era without any legally binding or verifiable limits on its two biggest nuclear powers for the first time since 1972.

-A withdrawal from the treaty risks driving another wedge between the United States and its European allies, some of which have urged the United States to remain in the pact despite U.S. concerns about Russian compliance.
+The withdrawal from the Open Skies treaty risks driving another wedge between the United States and its European allies, some of whom have urged the United States to remain in the pact despite concerns about Russian compliance.

-The president’s national security adviser, Robert C. O’Brien, issued a statement saying that the United States will try to forge a new arms-control agreement with Russia and China, despite the fact that Beijing has been cool to U.S. overtures.

-Trump administration officials argued that Russia has blocked the United States from flying certain reconnaissance missions over the exclave of Kaliningrad on the Baltic Sea and the southern border with Georgia.
+Christopher A. Ford, assistant secretary of state for international security and non-proliferation, said Thursday that Russia had violated the Open Skies agreement by restricting flights over its southern Chechnya region, the exclave of Kaliningrad and along its southern border with Georgia.
+He said Russia also denied flights over a military exercise that took place in September 2019.

+Russia has denied violating the treaty.
+It criticized the pullout as the Trump administration’s latest reckless dismantlement of major arms control agreements.

-Advocates of the treaty said the United States had not exhausted efforts to bring Russia into compliance and a withdrawal was counterproductive.
+Advocates of the treaty said that the United States had not exhausted efforts to bring Russia into compliance and that a withdrawal was counterproductive.

 “The problems we were having with Open Skies did not defeat the object and the purpose of the treaty,” said Alex Bell, a senior director at the Center for Arms Control and Non-Proliferation.
 “It never appeared like the Trump administration was really trying to fix these compliance problems.
 It seems like they only know how to break things.”

-The treaty emerged out of a proposal that President Dwight D. Eisenhower initially suggested to the Soviets to promote transparency about military surveillance overflights.
+Open Skies emerged out of a proposal that President Dwight D. Eisenhower initially suggested to the Soviets to promote transparency about military surveillance overflights.

 The Soviet Union rejected his offer, but President George H.W.
-Bush revived the idea and the multicountry pact was signed after the fall of the Soviet Union in 1992.
+Bush revived the idea, and the multicountry pact was signed in 1992 after the fall of the Soviet Union.
 It came into force in 2002, after the 20th nation ratified the agreement.

 Today, the treaty includes 34 countries and allows each to carry out reconnaissance flights over one another’s territory on short notice to gather information about military activities.

-The U.S. decision to withdrawal was expected to come up at a lunch in Washington on Thursday between Russian Ambassador Anatoly Antonov and Christopher Ford, a senior State Department official in charge of arms control.

-The Kremlin criticized the pullout as the Trump administration’s latest reckless dismantlement of major arms control agreements.

-European allies have been briefed during meetings with U.S. officials at the Pentagon and the State Department.
+European allies had been briefed before Thursday’s announcement during meetings with U.S. officials from the Pentagon and the State Department.
 Some diplomats were told that the United States may still salvage the treaty if Russian behavior changes, but they said the U.S. intention to withdraw seemed clear.

-A withdrawal from the Treaty on Open Skies will mark another example of the erosion of an arms-control framework that Washington and Moscow hashed out painstakingly over the course of the Cold War and after the Soviet collapse.
+The impending U.S. exit is part of a broader breakdown in arms control that has been occurring for years as Washington locks horns with Moscow.
+An outcry over Russia’s 2014 invasion of neighboring Ukraine and annexation of Crimea and an uproar over Russia’s 2016 interference in the U.S. presidential election have brought relations between the two powers to a multi-decade low.

 In 2002, the George W. Bush administration abrogated the Anti-Ballistic Missile Treaty with Russia, paving the way for a U.S. missile defense buildup in Europe.
 Last year, the Trump administration pulled out of the Intermediate-Range Nuclear Forces Treaty, or the INF Treaty, with Russia, citing Russian violations.

 Beyond those pacts, Sen. Tom Cotton (R-Ark.) has pushed for the Trump administration to withdraw from the Comprehensive Nuclear Test Ban Treaty, which has yet to enter into force, as well as the Treaty on Open Skies.
-He has argued that the pact is giving Russia spying capability that Moscow wouldn’t otherwise possess, and that it doesn’t give the United States any intelligence that isn’t available elsewhere.

 “Like so many treaties with Russia, the Open Skies agreement was negotiated and signed with good intentions, then abused by Moscow for maximum advantage,” Cotton wrote late last year in an op-ed piece in The Washington Post.
+He has argued that the pact is giving Russia spying capability that Moscow wouldn’t otherwise possess and that it doesn’t give the United States any intelligence that isn’t available elsewhere.

 Cotton praised the Trump administration’s decision Thursday, but some Republican elder statesmen criticized the move, including Gen. Michael V. Hayden, a senior intelligence official in the George W. Bush administration.
 “This is insane,” he tweeted, adding that he previously served as CIA director.

-Russia has denied violating the treaty.
+Sen. Robert Menendez (N.J.), the top Democrat on the Senate Foreign Relations Committee, described the administration’s decision to withdraw as reckless.
+He said Congress mandated that the administration provide a review period before withdrawing from the treaty and accused the administration of risking violating the law by failing to do so.

+“The timing of the Trump administration’s decision to withdraw is clearly tied to the political calendar,” Menendez said in a statement.
+“By rushing this abrupt withdrawal, it is clear the Trump Administration is attempting to bind a future administration from participation in this long-standing and valuable treaty for our nation.”

 Russian Foreign Minister Sergei Lavrov said in April that the Trump administration is averse to any limits on its military, particularly over U.S. territory.

 “The Americans, the current administration, conceptually, fundamentally have an aversion to any kind of control over American military activity, especially when that control is exercised on or over U.S. territory,” Lavrov said.
 He said he doubted that other countries would withdraw.